Extremus-io/djwebsockets/README.md

 #### Change-log:
 > V0.9
+> > for some reason, multiple namespaces were not working and so namespace was reverted from regex to exact matching
+> > you can now add base websocket url using `WEBSOCKET_BASE_URI` setting in django's `settings.py`.
 > > *Breaking Changes*
 > > all the websocket classes you want to use have to inherit `djwebsockets.websocket.BaseWSClass`.